dseichter/RunIfExists/README.md

 # RunIfExists

-Run a file or script if exists
+Run a file or script if exists.
+See current Freeware version of RunIfExists at [dseichter.de](https://www.dseichter.de/run-if-exists/).

 ## Badges